 Select one Elective Module:

-Module 5: Monitring and Evaluation tools for GESI mainstreaming
+Module 5: Monitoring and Evaluation as a tool for mainstreaming GESI

-Module 6: Strategies for mainstreaming GESI in transboundary institutions
+Module 6: Introduction to strategies for mainstreaming GESI in transboundary institutions

 Meet the Course Instructors

 Nadia Sitas is a sustainability scientist working within the science-policy interface on issues related to social-ecological resilience, with a focus on equity and gender.
 Her research interests span both the social and ecological spheres and much of her experience comes from engaging in research and practice in the global south.
 Nadia has experience in leading and working in large transdisciplinary teams and is committed to research that can have transformative impact.
 For over a decade, Nadia has been involved in applied research where she has focused on understanding knowledge exchange processes linked to mainstreaming the environment into various decision-making contexts.